christosgalano/christosgalano.github.io/_posts/2023-10-13-github-security-branch-protection-rules.md

 ![require-pull-request](/assets/images/github/security/require-pull-request.webp)

-In order for someone to able to merge into the main branch, they must first:
+For for someone to able to merge into the main branch, they must first:

 - create a pull request
 - have the pull request approved by at least two persons